 Sustainability-Related Disclosures

-FII makes available to its private clients certain ESG Strategies that can be implemented in a private client’s investment portfolio.
-By implementing an ESG Strategy in a private client’s investment portfolio, such portfolio is considered to be an Article 8 or Article 9 financial product under SFDR, which requires certain portfolio-specific disclosures to be provided on FII’s website.
+FII makes available to its private clients certain Responsible Investment strategies (a “Responsible Investment Strategy,” or “RI Strategy”) that can be implemented in a private client’s investment portfolio.
+By implementing a RI Strategy in a private client’s investment portfolio, such portfolio is considered to be an Article 8 or Article 9 financial product under SFDR, which requires certain portfolio-specific disclosures to be provided on FII’s website.
 However, FII considers the management of its private client’s investment portfolio to be confidential, and will not publish portfolio-specific sustainability disclosures on its website.
-Instead, FII publishes the below information about the ESG Strategies at the model level, which will include SFDR periodic reporting on the performance of such ESG Strategies from a sustainability perspective.
+Instead, FII publishes the below information about the RI Strategies at the model level, which will include SFDR periodic reporting on the performance of such RI Strategies from a sustainability perspective.

 Amendments to this Disclosure